nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_payment-billing.md

 - view a subscription's billing status, saved payment methods, and transactions
 - make payments and update payment methods
-- enroll subscriptions into automatic renewal (auto-renew)
+- opt subscriptions into automatic renewal (auto-renew)
 - switch auto-renew subscriptions back into invoices
-- enroll/unenroll subscriptions into an electronic bill (eBill)
+- opt subscriptions into/out of an electronic bill (eBill)

 Tip: To quickly show an accounts current balance, select the show balance button in the upper right corner.
 If the displayed number is negative, the account is past due.